composer/pcre/README.md

 ```

 The main difference is if anything fails to match/replace/.., it will throw a `Composer\Pcre\PcreException`
-instead of returning `null` (or false in some cases), so you can now use the return values safely relying on the fact that they can
+instead of returning `null` (or false in some cases), so you can now use the return values safely relying on
-only be strings (for replace), ints (for match) or arrays (for grep/split).
+the fact that they can only be strings (for replace), ints (for match) or arrays (for grep/split).

+Similarly, due to type safety requirements matching using PREG_OFFSET_CAPTURE is made available via
+`matchWithOffset` and `matchAllWithOffset`.
+You cannot pass the flag to `match`/`matchAll`.

 If you would prefer a slightly more verbose usage, replacing by-ref arguments by result objects, you can use the `Regex` class: